zhanghongce/rIC3/README.md

-# ic3
+# rIC3

-ic3 algorithm implemented in rust
+IC3 algorithm implemented in rust.

-competitive with ic3ref and abc
+rIC3 significantly outperforms all existing open-source implementations of the IC3 algorithm in terms of performance and scalability.